Kmeakin/walrus-report/src/20-reference.md

 project so no such attempt has been made].
 Similarly, the function `fn absurd(x:
 Never) -> Int {x}`{.rust} generates the proposition $\forall x.x \in
 \emptyset \to \exists y. y \in Int$.
-The proposition $x \in \emptyset$ is a contradiction, and the *principle of explosion* states that any proposition can be proven from a contradiction.
+The proposition $x \in \emptyset$ is a contradiction, and the *Principle of Explosion* states that any proposition can be proven from a contradiction.

-This behaviour also describes why such types are called "bottom types": in a type-system with subtyping, a bottom type is a subtype of all other types (including itself and all other bottom types).
-Note that Walrus does not have a subtyping mechanism: `Never` is the only type that may be passed to a context expecting a different type.
+This behaviour also describes why such types are called "bottom types": in a type system with subtyping, a bottom type is a subtype of all other types (including itself and all other bottom types).
+Note that Walrus does not have a generalised subtyping mechanism: `Never` is the only type that will be automatically coerced.

-TODO IF TIME: Curry-Howard Isomoprhism, Principle of Explosion

 #### Limitations {#sec:reference:types:limitations}
 ##### No quantification